rohitmukati/Agentic-Search_Platform/README.md

 - 🔍 **Agentic Search** – Autonomous agents to perform contextual searches
 - 🧠 **Multi-platform Support** – Google & LinkedIn integration
 - 📊 **Search Logging** – Tracks and stores query logs
 - 📥 **Lead Management** – Capture and manage search results as leads
+- ✅ **Downloadable Leads** – Search results can be exported as CSV for further use

 ---